munrocket/gl-bench/README.md

 ### Motivation
-CPU timers are not synchronized with the graphics rendering pipeline and not guarantee the completion of a potentially large amount of graphics work accumulated before the timer is read, and will thus produce wildly inaccurate results. glFinish() or readPixels() can be used to determine when previous rendering commands have been completed, but will idle the graphics pipeline and adversely affect application performance.
+CPU timers are not synchronized with the graphics rendering pipeline and not guarantee the completion of a potentially large amount of graphics work accumulated before the timer is read, and will thus produce wildly inaccurate results. readPixels() can be used to determine when previous rendering commands have been completed, but will idle the graphics pipeline and adversely affect application performance.

 ### Usage